imamhidayat92/nodejs-express-mysql/README.md

 ## Installing Web Dependencies

 You can install web dependencies using Bower.
 All dependencies will be installed on `components` sub-directory inside `public` directory.
+Don't forget to add additional parameter `--save` to ensure that the new dependency will be persisted to `bower.json` file.

 ## Controllers and Actions